-5. Reactive Power Continuously (i.e., dynamically) inject or withdraw reactive power at the high-voltage terminal of the main output transformer up to 33% of rated active power at all levels of active power output, and at the typical transmission system voltage except where a lesser continually available capability is permitted with the IESO's approval.
+5. Reactive Power Continuously (i.e., dynamically) inject or withdraw reactive power at the high-voltage terminal of the main output transformer up to 33% of the applicable rated active power at all levels of active power, and at the typical transmission system voltage except where a lesser continually available capability is permitted with the IESO's approval.
 A conventional synchronous unit with a power factor range of 0.90 lagging and 0.95 leading at rated active power connected via a main output transformer impedance not greater than 13% based on generation unit rated apparent power is acceptable.
 Reactive power losses or charging between the high-voltage terminal of the main output transformer and the connection point shall be addressed in a manner permitted by IESO approval. ------------------- --

 Performance at the high-voltage side terminal of the main output transformer will be the focus of IESO required testing to demonstrate performance.
-In configurations that either inject or withdraw a material amount of reactive power by configuration, generation facilities shall have the capability to reduce reactive power transfers to near zero at all times.
+In configurations that either inject or withdraw a material amount of reactive power by configuration, generation facilities and electricity storage facilities shall have the capability to reduce reactive power transfers to near zero at all times.
 A typical transmission system voltage is the most frequently observed voltage, over the most recent year or more, based on the IESO historical data for the specific location.

 The capability to inject or withdraw full reactive power at the high-voltage side terminal of the main output transformer (e.g. Q=RAP/3) is required at all active power levels and is sketched in Figure 11.
-It is acceptable for fixed admittance capacitors (shown as V^2B) to compensate for reactive losses within (shown as I^2X in Figure 12) the generation facilities.
-If fixed admittances are arranged to compensate for reactive losses (e.g. converter, generator transformer, distribution system, main output transformer) at all levels of active power output, then having dynamic capability to inject or withdraw Q=RAP/3 at the high-voltage side terminal of the main output transformer of the generation facility would suffice to meet this requirement.
+It is acceptable for fixed admittance capacitors (shown as V2B) to compensate for reactive losses within (shown as I2X in Figure 12) the generation facilities or electricity storage facilities, as applicable.
+If fixed admittances are arranged to compensate for reactive losses (e.g. converter, generator transformer, distribution system, main output transformer) at all levels of active power output, then having dynamic capability to inject or withdraw Q=RAP/3 at the high-voltage side terminal of the main output transformer of the generation facility or electricity storage facilities would suffice to meet this requirement.